Kirkirillka/ansible-handmade/playbooks/vpn/ipsec/README.md

 ## Troubleshooting
 Of course, in any difficult system, there are errors.
-In this section you may find information about [a IPSec installation and configuration] (info) in different OS's.
+In this section you may find information about [a type_here] (info) IPSecinstallation and configuration  in different OS's.